1803 Maryland gubernatorial election

-The 1803 Maryland gubernatorial election was held on 14 November 1803 in order to elect the Governor of Maryland.
+The 1803 Maryland gubernatorial election was held on November 14, 1803, in order to elect the Governor of Maryland.
 Democratic-Republican nominee and former member of the Maryland House of Delegates Robert Bowie was easily elected by the Maryland General Assembly as he ran unopposed.
-The exact results of this election are unknown.
+The Federalists did not nominate a candidate for Governor, with 21 of the 27 Federalist legislators present voting for Robert Bowie.

 General election

-On election day, 14 November 1803, Democratic-Republican nominee Robert Bowie was elected by the Maryland General Assembly, thereby retaining Democratic-Republican control over the office of governor.
-Bowie was sworn in as the 11th Governor of Maryland on 15 November 1803.
+On election day, November 14, 1803, Democratic-Republican nominee Robert Bowie was elected by the Maryland General Assembly, thereby retaining Democratic-Republican control over the office of governor.
+Bowie was sworn in as the 11th Governor of Maryland on November 15, 1803.